-Since the process of structural program verification in a Hoare-style logic is largely mechanical, there have been a number of recent research projects that target mechanization and automation of the verification process by means of embedding it into a general-purpose proof assistant [6, 38, 39, 47], or implementing a standalone verification tool [8, 23, 28].
+Since the process of structural program verification in a Hoarestyle logic is largely mechanical, there have been a number of recent research projects that target mechanization and automation of the verification process by means of embedding it into a generalpurpose proof assistant [6, 38, 39, 47], or implementing a standalone verification tool [8, 23, 28].
 However, to the best of our knowledge, none of the existing tools has yet adopted the logical foundations necessary for compositional reasoning about all of the aspects (1)-(4) of fine-grained concurrency.
 This is the gap which we intend to fill in this work.

-In this paper, we present a framework for mechanized verification of fine-grained concurrent programs based on the recently proposed Fine-grained Concurrent Separation Logic (FCSL) by Nanevski et al. [36].
-FCSL is a library and an embedded domain-specific language (DSL) in the dependently-typed language of Coq Proof Assistant [9].
+In this paper, we present a framework for mechanized verification of fine-grained concurrent programs based on the recently proposed Fine-grained Concurrent Separation Logic (FCSL) by Nanevski et al. [36].1 FCSL is a library and an embedded domainspecific language (DSL) in the dependently-typed language of Coq Proof Assistant [9].
 Due to its logical foundations, FCSL, as a verification tool and methodology for fine-grained concurrency, is:

 - Uniform: FCSL's specification model is based on two basic constructions: state-transition systems (STSs) and partial commutative monoids (PCMs).
 The former describe concurrent protocols and thread interference, whereas the latter provide a generic treatment of shared resources and thread contributions, making it possible to encode, in particular, the helping pattern.
 Later in this paper, we will demonstrate how these two components are sufficient to specify a large spectrum of concurrent algorithms, data structures, and synchronization mechanisms, as well as to make the proofs of verification obligations to be uniform. - Expressive: FCSL's specification fragment is based on the propositional fragment of Calculus of Inductive Constructions (CIC) [2].
 Therefore, FCSL can accommodate and compose arbitrary mathematical theories, e.g., PCMs, heaps, arrays, graphs, etc. - Realistic: FCSL's programming fragment features a complete toolset of modern programming abstractions, including user-defined algebraic datatypes, first-class functions and pattern matching.
 That is, any Coq program is also a valid FCSL program.
 The monadic nature of FCSL's embedding into Coq [37] makes it possible to encode a number of computational effects, e.g., thread spawning and general recursion.
-This makes programming in FCSL similar to programming in functional languages, such as ML or Haskell. - Compositional: Once a library is verified in FCSL against a suitable spec, its code is not required to be re-examined ever
+This makes programming in FCSL similar to programming in functional languages, such as ML or Haskell. - Compositional: Once a library is verified in FCSL against a suitable spec, its code is not required to be re-examined ever again: all reasoning about the client code of that library can be conducted out of the specification.
+The approach is thus scalable: even though the proofs for some libraries might be large, they are done just once.

 '''

-\mathtt{span}\,(x:\mathsf{ptr}):\mathsf{bool}\,\{
+span(x:ptr):bool\{

+1

-if x == \text{null} then return false;
+if x == null then return false;

 2

 3

+else

 4

-b \leftarrow \text{CAS}(x\rightarrow m, 0, 1);
+b \leftarrow CAS(x \rightarrow m, 0, 1);

 5

 if b then

-(r_l, r_r) \leftarrow (\operatorname{span}(x \rightarrow l) \mid | \operatorname{span}(x \rightarrow r));
+(r_l, r_r) \leftarrow (\operatorname{span}(x \rightarrow l) || \operatorname{span}(x \rightarrow r));

 6

 if \neg r_l then x \rightarrow l := \text{null};

+7

 if \neg r_r then x \rightarrow r := \text{null};

 8

-q
+9

 return true:

 10

 else return false; }

 '''